Darthfett/A-Priori-Physics-System/README.markdown

     w, a, d      Activate your Jetpack to accelerate up, left, or right. q or Escape  Quit the game
-    r            Press to randomly re-generate the ground terrain. p            Press to pause/unpause the game.
+    p            Press to pause/unpause the game.
     Spacebar     Press to reset the player's position and velocity.